Investing Tips to Improve Your Investing Results

 If you haven't read my guides to analyzing a balance sheet and analyzing an income statement yet, this may not make sense unless you already have a background in accounting.
 Nevertheless, it is important so make note of it and come back in the future when you are more skilled.
 You'll thank me decades from now if you're wise enough to take advantage of what I'm about to teach you.

 Many investors only focus on the DuPont model Return on Equity a firm generates.
 While this is a very important figure, and one of my favorite financial ratios - in fact, if you only had to focus on a single metric that would give you a better-than-average chance of getting rich from your stock investments, it'd be putting together a diversified collection of companies with sustainably high returns on equity - there is a better test of a company's true economic characteristics, especially when used in conjunction with owner earnings.
-Here it is: Divide net income by the sum of the average inventory and average property, plant, and equipment balance as shown on the balance sheet.

 Investing Tip #7: Look for Shareholder-Friendly Management